-Detailed descriptions of the current features of each program are contained for Anchorage in the I/M Ordinance found in Appendix III.B.5, and, for Fairbanks, in the FNSB Alaska 2000 Motor Vehicle Inspection and Maintenance Program Handbook found in Appendix III.C.5.
+Detailed descriptions of the current features of each program are contained for Anchorage in the I/M Ordinance found in Appendix III.B.5, and, for Fairbanks, in the FNSB Alaska

 Based on an evaluation date of January 1, 1996.
 Due to extremely low failure rates, all models are exempted from the first inspection cycle.
-Based on 85% of MOBILE5a test-only benefits.